There is a ton of information out there about hyperpigmentation, and we want to break it down for you in the easiest

 Post-inflammatory hyperpigmentation, or PIH, shows up as patches or spots of darkened skin after an injury, a burn, or some other type of skin irritation, like acne, eczema, or psoriasis.
 Even friction, like shaving, can cause skin to darken.
 It’s most likely to be seen on a person’s neck or face, underarms, elbows, thighs, and knees, and again, it is more common in individuals that have a darker skin tone.

 There are many different measures you can take to prevent hyperpigmentation or lessen its effects - you can read some of our suggestions here.
 From home-remedies to medical treatments, the course of action that you take will depend on the type of hyperpigmentation you are experiencing, allergy considerations, and where in your skin hyperpigmentation is forming.

 For most individuals, hyperpigmentation is mostly a cosmetic concern.
 However, there are some instances when darker skin patches could be related to an underlying medical condition.
 It is always wise to consult your physician before trying anything on your own, and to rule out something that might be more serious.

 You are beautiful inside and out, no matter the color of your skin.
 But we understand the frustrations that come when our bodies change.
 We are here to help.
-The Original underarm brightening cream is designed to help you feel like your most confident self, every day.
+The Original Underarm Brightening Deodorant Cream is designed to help you feel like your most confident self, every day.